-- On no account try and move the range while it is plugged into the electricity supply. - This appliance is heavy.
+On no account try and move the range while it is plugged into the electricity supply.

+This appliance is heavy.
 Ensure you have the correct facilities to complete the move.
 To find the weight of the appliance refer to the "Technical data".

-We recommend that two people manoeuvre the range.
-Make sure that the floor covering is firmly fixed, or removed, to prevent it being disturbed when moving the range around.
+We recommend two people maneuver the range.
+Make sure that the floor covering is firmly attached, or removed to prevent it being disturbed when moving the range around.

-To help you, there are two levelling rollers at the back, and two screw-down levelling feet at the front.
+To help you, there are two levelling rollers at the back, and two screw-down leveling feet at the front.

 Remove the polystyrene base pack.
-From the front, tilt the range forward and remove the front half of the polystyrene base (Fig. 11.5).
+From the front, tilt the range backwards and remove the front half of the polystyrene base Fig. 10.5.
 Repeat from the back and remove the rear half of the polystyrene base.
-Also remove cardboard base tray.